haoyunlianlian744/Wrought-Aluminum-Alloys/README.md

 - export of final result tables and prediction details

 ### 8.nsga2_AHS2_optimization.ipynb
-This notebook performs machine-learning-assisted NSGA-II multi-objective optimization for the T6 aging process of AHS-2 aluminum alloy.
-The alloy composition and solution-treatment temperature are fixed, while aging temperature and aging time are used as optimization variables to balance yield strength, ultimate tensile strength, and elongation.

-The workflow includes AHS-2 subset extraction, surrogate-model re-tuning, Pareto-front search, weighted knee-point selection, and optimized process-window determination.
+Adopting a machine learning-assisted NSGA-II multi-objective optimization method, the T6 aging process of AHS-2 aluminum alloy was optimized.
+With the alloy composition and solution treatment temperature kept constant, aging temperature and aging time were taken as optimization variables to balance yield strength, ultimate tensile strength and elongation.
+The research involves the extraction of the AHS-2 alloy subset, retuning of the surrogate model, Pareto frontier searching, weighted knee point selection, and the determination of the optimized process window.

 ### 9.visualization.ipynb
 Used for result visualization.